psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

 - I was not able to name the mint function just mint. it seems the compile has issues with overloading. whenever I called the function with 5 arguments, solidity compiler tries to call the mind in ERC721 with two arguments.
   For this reason I needed to change the name.

+### OpenSea
+- If I add the token in metamask before I connect to OpenSea, I see the items automatically.

 # Further references & help
 - https://andresaaap.medium.com/capstone-real-estate-marketplace-project-faq-udacity-blockchain-69fe13b4c14e